Career advice for new IT professionals

 Trusted Voices in the IT community offer career advice for fledging IT pros

 Great advice early in your career can make the difference between a well-mapped out path, and one with lots of false starts, and dead-ends.
-As you'll soon find, there isn't a shortage of advice out there, but your best bet is to seek out those who have already made the decisions you are about to face.
+As you'll soon learn, there isn't a shortage of advice out there, but your best bet is to seek out those who have already made the decisions you are about to face.
 Hindsight is 20/20, afterall.

 Here's what they said.

 Carefully evaluate higher pay vs. the right experience

 Most young IT professionals are going to be technically-oriented, and deeply interested in leading edge enterprise and consumer technologies.
 However, their long term success is also dependent on business/industry expertise.
 Some specific advice: